We Buy Houses in Orange County

 College Park (32803) and the Mills 50 district carry a different set of problems.
 Historic designation and local overlay districts restrict what you can change on the exterior, which limits renovation scope and drives up per-square-foot costs.
 Parramore (32805) has seen aggressive code enforcement as downtown Orlando pushes west, and owners of older rental properties face violation stacks that cost more to cure than the property is worth on paper.

-If you own a house in any of these neighborhoods and the numbers don't make sense anymore, we'll make you a cash offer based on actual condition.
-No inspection contingencies, no lender delays.
+If you own a house in any of these neighborhoods and the numbers don't make sense anymore, we can review the property, title notes, repair history, and local resale risk before making a written cash offer.

 Orlando ZIP codes we buy in: 32801 (downtown), 32803 (College Park/Mills 50), 32805 (Parramore/West Orlando), 32808 (Pine Hills), 32819 (International Drive), 32827 (Lake Nona), and all surrounding areas.